openshift-kni/performance-addon-operators/README.md

 `KUBECONFIG` mount and ENV variable, to give to the test access to the cluster and `LATENCY_TEST_RUN=true` to run the latency test.

+- `LATENCY_TEST_DELAY` indicates an (optional) delay in seconds to be used between the container is created and the tests actually start.
+Default is zero (start immediately).
 - `LATENCY_TEST_RUN` indicates if the latency test should run.
 - `LATENCY_TEST_RUNTIME` the amount of time in seconds that the latency test should run.
 - `LATENCY_TEST_IMAGE` the image that used under the latency test.